HungryTradie/github-slideshow/_posts/0000-01-02-HungryTradie.md

 ---
 layout: slide
-title: "Welcome to our second slide"
+title: "Welcome to our edited second slide"
 ---
 G'day, let's get this done!
+Time for coffee?